funkyremi/well-level/README.md

 You can get the water level by fetching `http://<DEVICE_IP>:3000/`.

-Here's the result you get:
+Here's the result you'll get:

 ```json
 {